crystalryst1832/SC1015-Resale-Price-Analysis/README.md

 <p align= 'center'>
    <img src="DistanceMRTvsPrice.jpg" width='400'>
 </p>
+The picture above shows resale prices relating to their distances to MRT stations, with blue dots representing listings, highlighting spatial proximity and pricing.
+Here, a house of 190 metres away gives a lower price of 630 000 than a house of 700 metres away which is valued at 750 000, demonstrating not all houses are more expensive when they are nearer to the MRT, contradicting popular belief.

 # What is something new that we learn?
+- The importance of Data Cleaning and how it impacts Accuracy and Correlation between factors
+- Geolocation
+- API Usage, to fetch coordinates of full addresses of a large database containing thousands of addresses
+- Regression
+- Cat Boost Classifier

 # Last Words
 We hope in the future we can look into Machine Learning models that combine both categorical and numerical factors and discover unforeseen trends when doing so.